wp-plugins/wp-super-popup/readme.txt

 * **Full compatibility with any caching plugin**: the cookies are handled on the client side so the plugin is not affected by issues related to a caching system like WP Super Cache or W3 Total Cache

-**A Pro version with full support and additional features (like visitor email auto-load, exit popup and much more) is also available!**
-Learn more by visiting this page: http://wppluginspro.com/wp-super-popup-pro/ If you need an unblockable popunder (which breaks all the browsers alerts) take a look at **WP Super Popunder Pro**: http://wppluginspro.com/wp-super-popunder-pro/

 == Installation ==

 1. Upload `wp-super-popup` directory to the `/wp-content/plugins/` directory